 .
 University of Rochester students may have the option to do a senior thesis

-, and the Rochester Symposium for Physics Students
+, the Rochester Symposium for Physics Students

 Past undergraduate projects (partial list)